 MR imaging of the chest is performed to:

-- assess abnormal masses, including cancer of the lungs or other tissues, which either cannot be assessed adequately with other imaging modalities (typically CT) or which are particularly well-suited to MR imaging.
+- characterize abnormal masses, which either cannot be assessed adequately with other imaging modalities (typically CT)

 - determine tumor size, extent, and the degree of spread to adjacent structures.